 Vannakay Hurnevich became an avid fan of aviation at a very young age, flying in small planes with her father.
 Now, she is an airline captain for Delta Air lines, flying the MD-88 and MD-90 aircraft across the country.
 When she’s not in the skies, she likes to ride horses and go hiking with her dogs at her home in Newnan, Georgia.

 Born in Bernardsville, New Jersey, Vannakay graduated from the Southern Methodist University (SMU) with her Bachelor’s in Economics.
 While at SMU, she began to take flying lessons in her sophomore year.
 Once she graduated, she quickly realized that her dream was out there in the skies, and not behind a desk.
-She loves to travel, but after flying thousands of miles to cities across the country, her favorite place to go is home, to spend time with her family— her husband of thirteen years, David, and her dogs.
+She loves to travel.
+But, after flying thousands of miles to cities across the country, her favorite place to go is home.
+There, she spends time with her family— her husband of thirteen years, David, and her dogs.

 Sass Talks with Vannakay: